-Butter KnifeThis table knife has a dull edge and rounded point perfect for spreading jam or butter onto softer foods, such as muffins or toast.
+Butter KnifeThis common table knife features a dull edge and rounded point - perfect for spreading butter or jam onto softer foods, such as muffins or toast.

-Dinner ForkThis all-purpose fork is part of the traditional five-piece flatware setting.
+Dinner ForkThis all-purpose fork is another member of the traditional five-piece flatware setting.
 It is used during the main course.

-Salad forks are smaller than traditional dinner forks and are used for eating salads and smaller items, such as sliced fruit.
+Salad forks are smaller than traditional dinner forks and are used for eating salads, sliced fruit and other small items prior to the main course.

-Fish ForkThis fork is small like the salad fork.
-Its design allows someone to easily separate fish meat right from the bone.
+Fish ForkSmall in stature, like the salad fork, the fish fork often only features three prongs instead of four.
+Its design enables users to easily separate fish meat from the bone.

-Dessert ForkWhile closely resembling the salad fork, this utensil is smaller and has more of a thin build.
-It is typically used for eating desserts, such as cake or pie.
+Dessert ForkAlthough dessert forks closely resemble the salad fork, this utensil is smaller and has a slightly thinner build.
+Dessert forks are typically used for eating items such as cake or pie.

-TeaspoonThis classic teaspoon is great for coffee, tea, desserts, cereal and soups.
-Like the dinner knife and fork, the teaspoon is a popular part of the standard five-piece place setting.
+TeaspoonA classic teaspoon is great for coffee, tea, desserts, cereal, soups and more.
+Like the dinner knife and fork, the teaspoon is a standard member of a five-piece place setting.